Postpartum Depression in a Pandemic

 Recognize the symptoms of postpartum depression

-Symptoms range widely from fatigue, withdrawal, and extreme sadness to mood swings, loss of emotional control, anxiety, racing thoughts, and much more.
 If you or a loved one may be experiencing postpartum depression, seek help.
+Symptoms range widely:

-- Get emergency help if needed.
-Dr. Padilla says that women coping with severe depression or suicidal thoughts call the National Suicide Prevention Lifeline at 1-800-273-8255.
+Get emergency help if needed.
+Women coping with severe depression or suicidal thoughts should call the National Suicide Prevention Lifeline at 1-800-273-8255.